• Recipes

 Author: Lori Rasmussen, My Quiet Kitchen

-Easy beer-soaked cashew cheese coated with walnuts and tempeh bacon.
+Easy beer-soaked cashew cheese is formed into a cheese ball and coated with walnuts and tempeh bacon.
 Serve with your favorite crackers, veggies, and plant meats!

 Servings: 10 servings